w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 By default, `<li>` elements cannot receive focus.
 Setting the `tabindex` attribute of the element to `-1` allows it to receive focus through JavaScript.

-To allow users to skip multiple items using the previous and next buttons, this approach is not used there.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>
 {:/nomarkdown}